 - Creative Gift Exchanges—There are limits as to what co-workers are willing to spend on gifts for one another.
 With that in mind, invest a bit of time/energy in the engineering of an artful gift-swapping concept.
 One would do well to ready oneself for the inevitable appearance of homemade offerings, varying widely in terms of effort and material quality.

 Ready to throw your next holiday party?
-Contact me to organize all of your food needs.
+Contact us today to organize all of your food needs.